 People should also avoid taking calcium supplements and antacids with iron supplements, as they too

-It is unlikely that taking iron supplements will lead to any unwanted health effects unless a person is ingesting more than the daily recommended daily value of iron.
+It is unlikely that taking iron supplements will lead to any unwanted health effects unless a person is ingesting more than the recommended DV of iron.

-It is also possible for an individual to have too much dietary iron in their body.
+It is also possible for an individual to have too much dietary iron.
 This can lead to conditions such as iron overload disorder and iron poisoning.
-Anyone who suspects that they may have either condition should seek medical advice.
+Anyone who suspects that they may have either condition should seek medical care.

 Some symptoms of iron toxicity include: